Apple Filled Dessert Crepes

 - 1 teaspoon cornstarch, blended with 1 tablespoon cold water

-- Combine eggs, milk flour and 3 tablespoons of the butter in a blender and pulse 10 seconds, pour into bowl, cover and chill batter for about an hour.
+- Combine eggs, milk flour and 3 tablespoons of the butter in a blender and pulse 10 seconds, pour into bowl, cover and chill batter for fifteen minutes to an hour.

-- Coat a small nonstick pan with cooking spray and heat over medium high - pour 2 tablespoons batter into center of pan and swirl to spread evenly - work quickly.
+- Coat a small 7 or 8" nonstick pan with cooking spray and heat over medium high - pour 2 tablespoons batter into center of pan and swirl to spread evenly - work quickly.
+IF your pan is bigger, use more batter noting your crepes will be larger.

 - Cook for 30 seconds and flip.
 Cook for another 10 seconds and remove to a small plate.
 Continue with remaining batter.